UWCubeSat/DubSat1/ref/canGettingStarted.md

 The filters on Rx0 have a higher priority than the filters on Rx1.

 If the filters are confusing, there is a more detailed description in the full documentation, linked at the top.
+If you would like a tutorial for that, let us know.

 ## Table of Commands